Glyn Johns’ resume is so impressive, his work with The Beatles could be considered a footnote.

 George, however, was unimpressed (and he wasn’t alone).

-Glyn elaborates on these first-hand observations of the Get Back sessions in pretty straightforward fashion in the book, although he does take credit for having the idea to play on the roof, the origin of which has been in dispute for 45 years.
+Glyn offered his first-hand observations of the Get Back sessions in pretty straightforward fashion in the memoir, although he does take credit for having the idea to play on the roof, the origin of which has been in dispute for 45 years.
 But per his style, Glyn doesn’t air any dirty laundry.
 For instance, when it comes to George’s walkout, he writes:

 It is not my place to discuss any detail of what happened, but it is common knowledge that George left the band and was persuaded to return a couple of days later.
 Once that was over and done with we carried on and it seemed that all was quickly forgotten.

 Glyn does contest the notion he was picked by The Beatles to produce the session over George Martin because he had a union card to work on a movie.
 But per the official written Beatles story — Anthology — Georges Martin and Harrison are both quoted saying that Glyn was selected just for a change of pace.

 As an elite engineer, Glyn’s descriptions of Magic Alex’s famed “work” at the Apple Studio are a fun read.